Specific Losses & Trauma

 How Does the Grief of Losing a Twin or Triplet Differ From Losing a Sibling?

-July 24th, 2025The loss of a twin or triplet is a complex and intense experience that is distinct from the experience of losing a sibling.
-Twins and triplets share a profound bond, rooted in a deeper sense of identity and companionship.
-This connection is unique, and the loss of a twin or triplet can leave the survivor feeling as though a part of themselves or their identity is lost.
+The loss of a twin or triplet is a complex and intense experience that is distinct from the experience of losing any other sibling.
+Twins, triplets, and multiples share a deep bond that is often foundational to identity.
+Consequently, the death of a twin or a triplet can leave the survivor feeling as though they have lost part of themselves.

 Sources